 Because MRA is a college preparatory school, all courses are designed to prepare students for college.
 Although these courses reflect the rigorous curricular requirements for students entering college today, they are taught at appropriate developmental levels for high school students.

 The Honors, Advanced Placement, and Dual Credit courses offered by MRA are challenging and demanding enough to merit a weighted grade.
 Honors courses receive 1.025 – 1.05 weight, and Advanced Placement/Dual Credit courses receive 1.10 weight each grading period when averages are calculated.
 Students in Honors courses are expected to use higher order thinking skills in the reading, writing, and content analysis at the entry level of each course.
 Advanced Placement courses are designed to contain college level material and to prepare students for the Advanced Placement exams offered in the spring.
 Students may earn college credit or advanced placement from the many colleges participating in the program.
 Motivation, preparation, and a strong academic record are three keys to success in an Advanced Placement course.

 Dual Credit is an opportunity for MRA juniors and seniors to earn high school and college credit simultaneously.
 Students demonstrating college readiness through a college placement exam can earn college and high school credits in the same course by attending classes on the MRA campus.
 Highly qualified faculty members of the MRA instructional community teach all Dual Credit courses.
-MRA partners with Mississippi College and Holmes Community College to offer a variety of courses in the core curriculum.
+MRA partners with Mississippi College to offer a variety of courses in the core curriculum.